 Blueberry Yield Per Pound 1 pound of blue berries yields approximately 2 and 2/3 cups.
 Blueberry pie recipes typically require about 1 1/2 to 2 pounds of berries Blueberry jam recipes usually call for about 3 and 3/4 pound of berries

-Refrigerator storage Do not wash berries before refrigeration, it causes blueberries to become mushy and hastens spoilage of blackberries.
+Refrigerator storage Do not wash berries before refrigeration, it causes blueberries to become mushy.
 Instead, wash immediately before use.
 Store berries in shallow, closed containers in the refrigerator.
-Blueberries will keep for 10 to 14 days; blackberries for 3 to 4 days.
+Blueberries will keep for 10 to 14 days.

 Freezing Berries Do not wash blueberries before freezing, it can cause thicker, tougher skins.
-Intead, wash after thawing before use.
-Blackberries can be washed prior to freezing.
+Instead, wash after thawing before use.
 For smaller amounts, place the berries in a single layer on a cookie tray to freeze.
 Once frozen, transfer the berries to a ziplock freezer bag for long term storage.
 Remove as much air as possible to prevent freezer burn.
 Label the bags for later ease of use.
 For larger quantities, transfer the berries directly to freezer bags or containers.
 Remove as much air as possible to prevent freezer burn.
 Label the bags for later ease of use.
 For other storage options, visit Michigan State University's excellent Blueberry Preservation Page

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.